dbohdan/classless-css/README.md

 [![CC0](https://i.creativecommons.org/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, dbohdan has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, D. Bohdan has waived all copyright and related or neighboring rights to this work.
+By contributing, you agree to release your contribution under the same terms.